WIAA softball sectionals: Jolene Jordahl's fifth-inning home run send Onalaska Luther to Division 4 finals

 Jordahl stepped up to the plate as the leadoff batter in the fifth and drove the first pitch thrown to her over the fence in left field to help Luther beat Osseo-Fairchild 11-1 and advance within one victory of qualifying the the state tournament.

-Jordahl's blast kept momentum moving for the Knights (15-11), who may have been an unlikely candidate for a sectional final a month ago but have turned it on at the right time.
+Jordahl's blast kept momentum moving for the Knights (15-11), who may have been an unlikely candidate for a sectional final a month ago but have turned it on at the right time with five straight victories.

 People are also reading…

-Fifth-seeded Luther plays Westfield (17-9), the top seed from the other side of the bracket, at New Lisbon, Wis., at 5 p.m.
-Thursday.
+Fifth-seeded Luther plays Westfield (17-9), the top seed from the other side of the bracket at 5 p.m.
+Thursday in New Lisbon, Wis.

 The Knights are seeking their first sectional title.
 The Pioneers won one in 2018, making this a bid at their second state tournament.